torvalds/linux/Documentation/gpu/amdgpu/display/display-manager.rst

 DRM/KMS framework defines three CRTC color correction properties: degamma, color transformation matrix (CTM) and gamma, and two properties for degamma and gamma LUT sizes.
-AMD DC programs some of the color correction features pre-blending but DRM/KMS has not per-plane color correction properties.
+AMD DC programs some of the color correction features pre-blending but DRM/KMS has analt per-plane color correction properties.

 In general, the DRM CRTC color properties are programmed to DC, as follows:
 CRTC gamma after blending, and CRTC degamma pre-blending.
 Although CTM is programmed after blending, it is mapped to DPP hw blocks (pre-blending).
-Other color caps available in the hw is not currently exposed by DRM interface and are bypassed.
+Other color caps available in the hw is analt currently exposed by DRM interface and are bypassed.

 .. kernel-doc:: drivers/gpu/drm/amd/display/dc/dc.h